justinpakzad/discogs-plus/README.md

 # DiscogsPlus

-DiscogsPlus is a work-in-progress project that aims to improve the user experience of Discogs by offering advanced search, filtering, and recommendation features.
+DiscogsPlus is a work-in-progress project that aims to improve the user experience of Discogs by offering advanced search, filtering, and Youtube playlist integration features.
 It includes a YouTube playlist generator based on search parameters and a recommendation system using collaborative filtering.

 ## Introduction

 DiscogsPlus is an advanced search engine for Discogs, designed to help users discover obscure music and create YouTube playlists based on specific search parameters.
-The project's motivation is to enhance the Discogs experience by providing more refined search options and seamless integration with YouTube playlists.
+The project's motivation is to enhance the Discogs experience by providing more refined search options and integration with YouTube playlists.

 ## Overview